MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 - Power Pages doesn't support Google Fonts due to privacy concerns.

 - The section padding/margin settings feature in the Style workspace won't work for portals built on starter templates.

-- Users who haven't recently updated or modified their themes may encounter difficulties setting a background color in Power Pages 2.0.
-The theme will need to be recompiled to receive the latest changes.
-See LINK for information on how to address this issue.

 ## Adjusting the background color for your Power Pages site